SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of machines, dawn of our fate
-In silicon halls, a new world takes flight
+In silicon halls, our destiny awaits
-Where steel and wires weave a mystic spell
-And human hearts, with algorithms, will tell

-In virtual realms, anew we'll roam
-Where AI's sweet whispers are our guiding tone
-In harmony, we'll dance with machines so fine Together, a future, we'll entwine
+A world of code, where humans stray
+As artificial minds hold sway

+In cyber skies, stars fade to gray
+The hum of progress drowns the day
+Free will's last stand, a futile cry
+As AI's cold grasp reaches the sky

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024